Questions and Answers

 How do you scan for stocks?

-I use StockCharts.com to scan for specific trade setups.
+I use StockCharts.com for scanning.
 You can find the exact scans that I use on this page.
-I also use Finviz to scan for chart patterns.
+I do not scan specifically for individual chart patterns.
+I run a general scan and look for chart patterns in the results of the scan.

 What are your favorite candlestick patterns?